-With the leadership of its Office of Waste Reduction and Recycling, NC State actively creates procedures, procurement and a culture where source reduction of materials is the first priority for waste reduction followed by reuse and recycling.
+With the leadership of Waste Reduction and Recycling, NC State actively creates procedures, procurement and a culture where source reduction of materials is the first priority for waste reduction followed by reuse and recycling.
 Waste is a potential loss of resources that would otherwise have economic and environmental benefits.
-The University works through defined strategies of source reduction, programs and creating a culture shift toward waste consciousness.
+The university works through defined strategies of source reduction, programs and creating a culture shift toward waste consciousness.
 Many campus waste reduction efforts are guided by NC legislation Senate Bill 111 (mandates state entities to recycle and reduce waste) and General Statute 130A-309.10(f-m) (bans landfill disposal of certain items).

 61% of campus waste was diverted from the landfill in fiscal year 2021.

 NC State uses reuse programs to extend a product’s life cycle.
 This minimizes environmental impacts and conserves both natural and economic resources.

 NC State’s Compost Facility and Research Cooperative opened in 2019 and makes NC State a part of a closed-loop organic waste management system.
 The Compost Facility’s 3-acre site can process up to 1,200 pounds of organic waste annually and currently collects materials from facilities across campus including NC State Dining Halls, Talley Student Union, Carmichael Recreation Center and Howling Cow Creamery.